Paid Family Leave - Foster Care and Adoptive Parents

 - Have paid into State Disability Insurance (noted as “CASDI” on paystubs) in the past 5 to 18 months.

-Fun fact: You can break up your six weeks of leave.
+Fun fact: You can break up your eight weeks of leave.
 You don’t have to take it all at once!

 Citizenship and immigration status do not affect eligibility.